 Share of engineering orgs with fully automated continuous delivery — the rest gate on manual approvals — Harness 2026

-Test suite maintenance is the fourth, and the sneakiest.
+Test suite quality is the fourth, and the sneakiest.
 AI makes generating tests fast.
 It doesn't generate tests that fail correctly.
-Teams running high AI adoption often see passing test suites while incident rates climb — the tests pass but miss the failures that matter.[6]
+CodeRabbit's data shows AI code creates 1.57× more security findings and 1.75× more logic and correctness errors than human-written code.[11]
 When you generate tests for generated code without reviewing both independently, you get a confidence signal that isn't anchored to correctness.
+Teams running high AI adoption often see passing test suites while incident rates climb — and 43% of AI-generated code changes require manual debugging in production even after passing QA and staging.[14]

 Adding reviewers scales coordination cost linearly and still loses to volume.
-The fix is changing what enters the queue.
+The fix is changing what enters the queue and what context each reviewer brings to it.

 When review backs up, the instinct is to assign more reviewers.
 That's the wrong lever.
 More reviewers means more coordination overhead, more inconsistent standards, and more senior engineer time pulled into work that automated tooling should filter first.
 The queue is a quality-of-input problem, not a staffing problem.